mattbrazza/CodeEval/README.md

 # CodeEval
-The code I submit to CodeEval.com; most solutions in C or Python
+The code I submit to CodeEval.com; most solutions in C or Python.
+Mostly for personal reference, but probably shows candid, quick coding style.